 New FEC Standards

-The *new* FEC Standards will be in effect July 1, 2019.
+The current FEC Standards came into effect on July 1, 2019.
 This document outlines performance expectations, merit allocations, criteria for Tenure and promotion to full Professor, as well as the policies and procedures that all faculty members on the Tenure-track must abide.
-It is an update to the FEC Guidelines which have been in use since April 1, 2007.
+It is an update to the previous FEC Guidelines which had been in use since April 1, 2007.

 What does this mean for promotion applicants?

 Assistant Professors and Associate Professors without tenure who started with the Department before July 1, 2019 must choose whether they would like to be evaluated under the current FEC Standards or the previous FEC Guidelines when they apply for tenure, pursuant to Article A6.03.9 of the Collective Agreement.

 Assistant Professors and Associate Professors without tenure who start with the the Department on or after July 1, 2019 will be subject to the current FEC Standards.

 Tenured Faculty: Those Eligible for promotion to full Professor